 Rinsing regularly with a mouthwash can also help wash away the leftover food particles, and leave your breath smelling clean and fresh.

-Other causes of smelly breath include smoking, stress, dieting, age and hormonal changes, and snoring.
-An odour that comes from the back of your tongue may also indicate postnasal drip.
+- Other causes of smelly breath include smoking, stress, dieting, age and hormonal changes, and snoring.
+An odor that comes from the back of your tongue may also indicate postnasal drip.